 AdobeStock_137912115.jpg

-This work examines individual differences in cue-reactivity in e-cigarette users and smokers.
+This work examines individual differences in cue-reactivity in e-cigarette users (who can also be smokers).
 It aims to relate sign-tracking and goal-tracking propensity (see above) to vaping and smoking cue-induced cravings, decision-making biases, and brain activity measured using EEG.
+Other work, supported by the WVCTSI (see below) investigates a novel method of potentially optimizing rTMS for reducing smoking cravings in people who smoke cigarettes.
+The ultimate goal is to increase the efficacy of rTMS as a smoking cessation treatment.

 Neuromodulation